AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 **Result**: Local AEM server (Sites) can use assets and Dynamic Media assets from the remote DAM deployment successfully.

-**Scenario 2**: You configure local AEM server to use Dynamic Media assets on the same server.
+**Scenario 2**: You configure local AEM server to use Dynamic Media assets.

 **Result**: Local AEM server can use assets and Dynamic Media assets on the same server successfully.
 However, you cannot: